 6. Mental Agility and Resilience: These contribute to mental flexibility, allowing individuals to recover from setbacks more effectively and find alternative solutions.

-Examples of Fluid Intelligence
+Examples of FI

 1. Pattern Recognition: Identifying relationships or patterns in a series of shapes, numbers, or symbols without prior exposure or specific training.